JuliaData/SplitApplyCombine.jl/README.md

 table1 |> x -> join((r1,r2 -> (r1...,r2...), x, table2) |> x -> group(r->r.col, x) |> length
 table1 |> join((r1,r2 -> (r1...,r2...), _, table2) |> group(r->r.col, _) |> length(_)
 ```

+## Examples

+Hopefully we can motivate all of the above by writing some interesting data manipulations
+in what is imagined to be included in an upgraded version of `Base`.
+(TODO).